pcaston/OpenPeerPower.github.io/source/_integrations/almond.markdown

   host: http://127.0.0.1:3000
 ```

 The Almond integration does not update configuration entries yet.
-If you make a change to configuration.yaml, you will need to remove the configuration entry and then restart Home Assistant.
+If you make a change to configuration.yaml, you will need to remove the configuration entry and then restart Open Peer Power.

 ### Almond Web

 Stanford offers a hosted version of Almond Server called Almond Web.
 To use this, go to the integrations page and add Almond using the add integration flow.

-Your Home Assistant installation needs to be externally accessible if you want Almond Web to be able to control Home Assistant.
+Your Open Peer Power installation needs to be externally accessible if you want Almond Web to be able to control Open Peer Power.

 ### Almond Web - Manual installation